mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Military Branch/Black Dogs (MILITARY)/Members/Karlis.md

 ## Backstory:
 He was originally created in [[LAB-03]] as a result of the attempted reconstruction of a human body (prototype for [[PROJECT-INFUSION]]), and was split off after it has done it's purpose.
 The machine however to do this process, was kept around.
 And morphed into another project.

-Said project, developed separately but under guidance of [[Mash]], was made in an attempt to make a sort of "Immortal soldier" by allowing a mind to jump to a new body upon death.
+Said project, developed separately but under guidance of [[Fate]], was made in an attempt to make a sort of "Immortal soldier" by allowing a mind to jump to a new body upon death.

 The project failed however, seeing that existing minds could not be transferred into the project, but a synthetically saved one could however.